SS Kielce

 SS Kielce was a Polish-operated cargo ship.
 She was a Type N3-S-A2 steamship, built in the United States in 1943 as SS Edgar Wakeman.

 In 1946, while laden with a cargo of munitions, she sank in the English Channel after colliding with the British or French steamer Lombardy.

-In 1967, an attempt to salvage her wreck inadvertently detonated some of her cargo, the resulting explosion was measured to be equivalent to a minor earthquake.
+In 1967, an attempt to salvage her wreck inadvertently detonated some of her cargo; the resulting explosion was measured to be equivalent in force to a minor earthquake.

 History

 Pennsylvania Shipyards, Inc built Edgar Wakeman at Beaumont, Texas, and completed her in 1943.
 She was an oil-burning steamship, a variant of the Type N3 design built at the request of the UK Government.

 In 1944, the US War Shipping Administration bareboat chartered her to the Polish government-in-exile, who renamed her after the city of Kielce in Małopolska.
 In April 1944, Kielce sailed in Convoy HK 217 from Galveston to Key West, Convoy KN 308 from Key West to New York, and Convoy HX 289 from New York to Liverpool.
 From then until April 1945, she took part in short-distance convoys in UK home waters.

 On 5 March 1946, Kielce was in the English Channel off Folkestone, carrying a cargo of munitions from Southampton to Bremerhaven, when she collided with the steamer Lombardy.
 Kielce sank about four miles offshore, in water about 90 ft deep.
-Fortunately, there were no casualties, and all crew members were rescued by Lombardy.
+All crew members were rescued by Lombardy with no casualties.